Implant Supported Dentures

 The following steps are involved in receiving your implant dentures.

 - Temporary dentures: If you aren’t wearing a denture, you will be provided with a temporary set to wear until your final implant dentures are ready.
 This temporary denture will help Dr. Oh determines the final position of your teeth for your final denture implant.

-- First surgery: During the first surgery, the implants will be placed in the jawbone under the gums.
-Dr. Oh wait approximately three to four months for the lower jaw or five to six months for the upper jaw before scheduling the next surgery, in order to make sure the implants have properly fused to the jawbone.
+First surgery: During the first surgery, the implants will be placed in the jawbone under the gums.
+Dr. Oh waits approximately three to four months for the lower jaw or five to six months for the upper jaw before scheduling the next surgery to ensure the implants have properly fused to the jawbone.

 Second surgery: During the second surgery, the implants are exposed, and a healing cap is placed on the head of each one.
 Two weeks later, the healing caps are replaced with the regular abutments, and an impression of the gums and abutments is taken and used to make the final implant denture.